FeaturesPluginsDocs & SupportCommunityPartners

 </editor_palette_item>

-Registering the Resources
+Registering the Code Snippet

 1. Add the following tags to the layer.xml file, between the <filesystem> tags: